 AMHERST, Mass.—In response to increased interest and enormous positive feedback from the public, the Amherst College Museum of Natural History will remain open for visitors for the second straight year during the college’s Thanksgiving vacation from Friday, Nov.
 28, to Sunday, Nov.
 30. It will be open each day from 11 a.m. to 4 p.m.

 With more than 200,000 objects, the Beneski Museum of Natural History is one of the largest natural history museums in New England (after those at Harvard and Yale).
-The Museum houses a range of objects and speciments, including research and display collections in vertebrate and invertebrate paleontology, mineralogy, anthropology and osteology.
-Museum exhibits illustrate the evolution and ecology of major groups of animals and describe the geologic processes that have formed the earth and our local landscape.
+The Museum houses a range of objects and specimens, including research and display collections in vertebrate and invertebrate paleontology, mineralogy, geology, anthropology and osteology.
+Museum exhibits illustrate the evolution and ecology of major groups of fossil organisms and describe the geologic processes that have formed the earth and our local landscape.